mxyx-club/TheOtherUs-Edited/README.md

 ## Medium
 ### **Team: Crewmates**

 The medium is a crewmate who can ask the souls of dead players for information.
-Like the Seer, the medium will see the souls of the players who have died (after the next meeting) and can question them.
-They then gets random information about the soul or the killer in the chat.
+Like the Seer, it sees the places where the players have died (after the next meeting) and can question them.
+It then gets random information about the soul or the killer in the chat.
 The souls only stay for one round, i.e. until the next meeting.
-Depending on the options, the souls can only be questioned once and then disappear.
+Depending on the options, the souls can only be questioned once and then disappear.\
-\
-**Questions:**
-The souls will always prefer to answer with the role specific information first!

-**Role specific:**
-- Sheriff suicide: "Yikes, that Sheriff shot backfired."
-- Thief suicide: "I tried to steal the gun from their pocket, but they were just happy to see me."
-- Active Lover dies: "I wanted to get out of this toxic relationship anyways."
-- Passiv Lover suicide: "The love of my life died, thus with a kiss I die."
-- Lawyer client kills Lawyer: "My client killed me.
-Do I still get paid?"
-- Teamkill Jackal/Sidekick: "First they sidekicked me, then they killed me...
-BUT WHY?"
-- Teamkill Impostor: "I guess they confused me for the Spy, is there even one?"
-- Submerged o2-Kill: "Do I really need that mask for breathing?"
-- Warlock self kill: "MAYBE I cursed the person next to me and killed myself.
-Oops."
-- Vulture/Cleaner eats/cleans body: "Is my dead body some kind of art now or... aaand it's gone."

-**Else random:**
-- "I'm not sure, but I guess a darker/lighter color killed me."
-- "If I counted correctly, then I died x seconds before the meeting started."
-- "If my role hasn't been saved, there's no (role) in the game anymore."
-- "It seems like my killer was the (role)."

-**Chance That The Answer Contains Additional Information:**
+Questions:
+What is your Role?
+What is your killer's color type?
-- When you asked, x killer(s) was/were still alive.
+When did you die?
-- When you asked, x player(s) who can use vents was/were still alive.
-- When you asked, x player(s) who is/are neutral but cannot kill was/were still alive.
+What is your killers role?

 ### Game Options
 | Name | Description